 - Corso Riggs wants to be this for the female Smuggler, but the Smuggler isn't terribly ladylike.
 A male Smuggler can try being this for Risha, but she doesn't really buy it.

 - Doc is a Ladykiller in Love who would like to be this for the female Jedi Knight, but it ends up being a gender inversion (she is the Knight, after all).

 - Lt.
 Felix Iresso, a Republic soldier, and a Light-Sided female Jedi Consular come the closest to playing it straight, but the Consular technically is also a knight (just one who spends a lot of time in diplomatic missions and exploring ancient secrets).

-- Ken Masters and his wife Eliza, to a certain degree.
-Specially in the Ties that Bind OAV, when a pregnant Eliza is kidnapped by Crimson Viper and Ken comes up with some biggest displays of badassery ever to save her and their unborn kid.
+- Street Fighter: Ken Masters and his wife Eliza fits this trope and Specially in the Ties that Bind OAV, when a pregnant Eliza is kidnapped by Crimson Viper and Ken comes up with some biggest displays of badassery ever to save her and their unborn kid.

 - Pit and Palutena in Kid Icarus: Uprising.
 Granted, she does occasionally like to tease him, but Pit's main motivation is his service to "Lady Palutena" and her ideals of light and goodness - even when others disparage him for acting like little more than an errand boy (though he's in fact captain of her guard).